lilianricaud/patterning-complexity/english/antipattern_approach_to_pattern_mining.md

-# ANTIPATTERNS approach to pattern design
+# ANTIPATTERNS APPROACH to pattern design

-Approach tried by Douglas Schuler and Justin Wagaman  The Surprising Power, Vitality, and Potentiality of Examining the “ Dark Side”
+Approach tried by Douglas Schuler and Justin Wagaman  The Surprising Power, Vitality, and Potentiality of Examining the “ Dark Side”.

 The Collaborative Production of the Restraining Voices Anti-Pattern Language in an Educational Setting

 In this project we actually tried to identify commonplace phenomena that are encouraging the degradation of the social and environmental worlds that we live in.